differentialprivacy/differentialprivacy/_posts/2025-03-03-open-problem-exponential-mechanism-optimal.md

 categories: [Open Problems]
 ---

 The Exponential Mechanism [[MT07](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=a0ac083b0368237a25c042a0e0efc07160ef822d "Frank McSherry, Kunal Talwar.
 Mechanism Design via Differential Privacy.
 FOCS 2007.")] is a key tool in the algorithmic toolbox of differential privacy.
 We have [written about it previously](/exponential-mechanism-bounded-range/) and it has its own [Wikipedia article](https://en.wikipedia.org/wiki/Exponential_mechanism).
-In this post we're going to talk about when it is optimal.
-That is, for what tasks can we prove that no mechanisms achieves better privacy and utility (up to constants)?
+It's generally believed to be optimal in some sense.
+In this post we're going to talk about what exactly it means for the exponential mechanism to be optimal and what kind of optimality guarantees we can prove.

 ## Recap: The Exponential Mechanism
 First, here's a quick summary of what the exponential mechanism is and what it guarantees: